m-escott/Web-Crawler/README.md

 <b>The algorithm:</b><br>
 WebCrawler.<b>crawl()</b> is the initial method that's fired and it accepts three parameters:<br>
 - a URL
-- an file name for directing ourput
+- a file name for directing ourput
 - a setting for node level depth - some web sites might contain a very cumbersome site map if taken to its completion and this setting allows one to limit the number of levels to investigate in order to get better performance in the face of overkill and decreasing marginal returns on the time spent crawling.
 If one wants a complete map of the site, they can set node depth to a very high interger.

 The crawl() method does some housekeeping at the beginning and end by firstly initializing variables and lastly preparing the results.
 At it's core, it launches into a depth first search (DFS) by firing the method  WebCrawler.<b>depthFirstRecursiveCrawl()</b>.
 This contains the main logic for crawling and gathering the information from the implied graph formed by the top-level web site URL and its network of child URLs.